 Create a Web site.
 This will provide pictures of your artwork for the general public and galleries to see.
 There will be links to purchase specific pieces directly from the Web site.
 We will imbed her blog from Tumblr onto the site.
 This will allow readers to gain a better connection with Lindsay.
 Here Lindsay can express her ideas and give the background behind her paintings.
 The Web site will also have links to her Facebook page and Twitter account.

+Love the idea of using tumbler, very well done.
+Even the choice of the platform is unique in comparison to what others would probably use.

 Submit Lindsay’s artwork to different art festivals.
 These will include: